 EXPERIENCE WITH CONTRACTS OF SIMILAR SIZE AND SCOPE

-The Bidder should provide a comprehensive listing of contracts of similar size and scope that it has successfully completed, as evidence of the Bidder’s ability to successfully complete services similar to those required by this RFQ.
+The Bidder should provide a list of contracts of similar size and scope that it has successfully completed, as evidence of the Bidder’s ability to successfully complete services similar to those required by this RFQ.
 Emphasis should be placed on contracts that are similar in size and scope to the work required by this RFQ.
-A description of all such contracts should be included and should show how such contracts relate to the ability of the firm to complete the services required by this RFQ.
-For each such contract listed, the Bidder should provide two (2) names and telephone numbers of individuals for contracting party.
+A description and/or summary of the individual contracts identified should be included which demonstrates how such contracts relate to the ability of the firm to complete the services required by this RFQ.
+The Bidder should provide at least two (2) names and telephone numbers of individuals for references.
 Beginning and ending dates should also be given for each contract.

-The Bidder must provide details of any negative actions taken by other contracting entities against them in the course of performing these projects including, but not limited to, receipt of letters of potential default, default, cure notices, termination of services for cause, or other similar notifications/processes.
+The Bidder must provide details of any negative actions taken by other contracting entities against them in the course of performing the contracts identified including, but not limited to, receipt of letters of potential default, default, cure notices, termination of services for cause, or other similar notifications/processes.
 Additionally, the Bidder should provide details, including any negative audits, reports, or findings by any governmental agency for which the Bidder is/was the Contractor on any contracts of similar scope.
 In the event a Bidder neglects to include this information in its Quote, the Bidder’s omission of necessary disclosure information may be cause for rejection of the Bidder’s Quote by the State.

-The Bidder should provide documented experience to demonstrate that each Subcontractor has successfully performed work on contracts of a similar size and scope to the work that the Subcontractor is designated to perform in the Bidder’s Quote.
-The Bidder must provide a detailed description of services to be provided by each Subcontractor.

 STATE PRICE SHEET INSTRUCTIONS